-HTML – Obviously < and > have special meanings and need to be escaped.
-ASP.Net’s controls will take care of this if you set the .Text or .InnerText properties but set .InnerHTML at your own peril.
+- HTML – Obviously < and > have special meanings and need to be escaped.
+ASP.NET controls will take care of this if you set the .Text or .InnerText properties but set .InnerHTML at your own peril.
 Old ASP has the Server.HTMLEncode() function.

-XML – Again a whole host of rules for what is valid data.
-Either use an XML object to write out your data (MSXML, Xerces etc) or maybe even store it in [[CDATA sections.
+- XML – Again a whole host of rules for what is valid data.
+Either use an XML object to write out your data (MSXML, Xerces etc) or maybe even store it in

-CSV – Even comma-seperated value files have encoding rules.
+- CSV – Even comma-separated value files have encoding rules.
 What do you need to do if text is going to have a ” in a field.
 What happens if a number contains a comma!
 Find out or use a well regarded library to do it for you.

 Notes about the example

 A better login system would not allow the web server direct access to sensitive data such as the user table.
-All access to sensitive information should be through SP’s that enforce those restrictions.
+All access to sensitive information should be through stored procs that enforce those restrictions.